Small dog, less crap.

 At Small Dog Design every project is a big project.

 To us, your indie film should look just as good as a blockbuster and the album you spent your college fund on should look like you made it with a major studio.
 Our continuing experience working with distributors, major labels and publishers helps us make every project stand out from the crowd, big or little.

 Since we opened 2005, Small Dog Design has proudly provided design for companies like Universal Music, Sony Music, IndieCan Entertainment, Raven Banner Entertainment, Eleven Seven Music, CMW, Factor, MusiCounts, MVD Entertainment Group and Wild Eye Releasing.
 We are also proud to be the Official Graphic Designer for the Toronto After Dark Film Festival.
 We’ve also created brand-building attention-getting design for artists like Danielle Bourjeaurd, Elaine Ryan, Silvergun & Spleen, Luke McMaster, Laura Tremblay, Lindsay Broughton and Jason Hastie.

 Small Dog Design is run by us, Joanne and Bill Howard.
 We live and work in our hometown Oshawa, Ontario, Canada, just 40 minutes East of Toronto.
-We share our lives with our daughter Evie, our dog Joey, a betta fish (Starlord), a hamster (Bella) and two wild rabbits that just like to hang out in our backyard.
+We share our lives with our daughter Evie, our two dogs Joey and Rocky, a betta fish (Starlord), a hamster (Bella) and two wild rabbits that just like to hang out in our backyard.
 Find out more about Small Dog Design’s team below.
-We hope you will explore our work, see our services for filmmakers, musicians and bands, authors and publishers,and labels, distributors and studios or contact us to chat about your project and get a quote.
+We hope you will explore our work, see our services for filmmakers, musicians and bands, labels, distributors and studios or contact us to chat about your project and get a quote.